Here’s the new 40k Killteam Shadowhunt box contents, release date, rules, value, and retail price in our breakdown review!

 Chaos Space Marines and Sisters of Battle are about to get some serious reinforcements.
 A recent leak from an upcoming Kill Team dossier shows that Raptors and Celestians are set to star in a brand-new box dubbed Shadowhunt.

-Not only that, but since Games Workshop has a habit of tipping its hand, this time, they made it pretty obvious what is on the way next week.
-They dropped free rules in the latest update for the new Celestian Insidiants and the refreshed CSM Raptors and Warp Talons, which usually means one thing: plastic is about to follow.
+Not only that, but since Games Workshop has a habit of tipping its hand, they dropped free rules in the latest update for the new Celestian Insidiants and the refreshed CSM Raptors and Warp Talons.

 Release Date & Retail Price: